driestbones/sba-freelance-website/README.md

 ### Developing

-Run `npm run start` to have wepback watch files and rebuild the JavaScript and CSS when the files change.
+Run `npm run start` to have webpack watch files and rebuild the JavaScript and CSS when the files change.